josephxwf/online-store-angular7/README.md

-# MyOnlineStoreApp
+# This is a stater project for Angular7

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.

+## Install dependicies
+Run `npm install`

 ## Development server